pixa-pics/SIMDope/README.md

 // Create a color of r: 0, g: 0, b: 0, a: 0
 Color.new_zero()

-// Create a color of r: n, g: n, b: n, a: n Color.new_splat(n)

 Color.new_of(r, g, b, a)

 Color.new_safe_of(r, g, b, a)